 - Sub-Ohm Vapers: You can pick a mod or pod with Sub-Ohm vaping.
 Match the low coil below one Ohm resistance with the suggested low wattage on the coil.
 Although they offer less control over power and temperature than a mod, pod vape users still prefer instead of vape pens or e-cigs.

-Disadvantages of Vaping Pod
+Disadvantages Of Pod Vaping

-- Not possible to alter the temperature.
+- Often it is not possible to alter the temperature.

-Disadvantages of Vaping Mod
+Disadvantages Of Vaping Mod

 - Can be more expensive.